opentoonz/opentoonz_docs/source/working_in_xsheet.rst

 |magpie_import|

-While Magpie takes care of the audio file analysis and phoneme recognition, importing the .TLS file into OpenToonz allows you to assign a frame from an animation level to each phoneme and automatically expose the result in an Xsheet column or Timeline layer; another column/layer displaying the speech text (as recognized in Magpie) is created for reference.
+While Magpie takes care of the audio file analysis and phoneme recognition, importing the .TLS file into OpenToonz allows you to assign a frame from an animation level to each phoneme and automatically expose the result in an Xsheet column or Timeline layer; an additional column/layer displaying the speech text (as recognized in Magpie) is created for reference.

 .. tip:: **To export the OpenToonz lip sync file in Magpie:**